-Private equity participation by the borrower will be required at a minimum level of ten percent (10 %) of the total project, with as low as five percent (5%) for MBEs, SDBEs, and DBEs.
-Private equity shall not include accrued equity in a borrower's assets.
+Private equity participation by the borrower will be required at a minimum level of five percent (5 %) of the total project, two and one half percent (2.5%) for MBEs, SDBEs, and DBEs, and as low as 1% for partnership loans, which include two or more parties and a mortgage is used as collateral.
+Private equity shall not include accrued equity in a borrower's assets

 Collateral requirements will vary greatly from loan to loan.
 Any loan that is being used in its entirety or in part to acquire real estate will require a mortgage for collateral.
-Additional collateral requirements that may be used depending upon the loan will include liens on accounts receivable, machinery and equipment, furniture and fixtures, inventory, other fixed assets, deposit accounts, etc. Any loan that does not appear to have adequate collateral will require a personal guaranty.
+Additional collateral requirements that may be secured may include liens on accounts receivable, machinery and equipment, furniture and fixtures, inventory, other fixed assets, deposit accounts, etc. Any loan that does not appear to have adequate collateral may require a personal guaranty.